Free hugs for anyone and everyone! Oh, wait...

-It is interesting to see the dynamic between your experience as an outpatient psychiatrist and someone who teaches and mentors students at WashU.
+Q: It is interesting to see the dynamic between your experience as an outpatient psychiatrist and someone who teaches and mentors students at WashU.
 Can you tell me a little bit about you and why you decided to pursue psychiatry?
 What drew you specifically to college mental health?

 Psychiatry was different.
 You get into their story of the person and all the ways that became incorporated into their illness.
-I could see hundreds of people with depression with the same diagnosis but they all have different reasons for what’s going on with them.
-And all of the things in their lives interact to give you that outcome and it matters.
+I could see hundreds of people with depression with the same diagnosis, but they all have different reasons for what’s going on with them.
+And all of the things in their lives interact to give you that outcome, and it matters.
 What’s going on in their brains, their social lives, and their environment?

 And as a psychiatrist, you try to hold as many people as you can on campus and do the best you can to do that.

-I think we need to think about creating models of care where it can be more magnified.
+We need to think about creating models of care where it can be more magnified.

 How can you make use of telehealth models and be able to get access to a care provider at home?
 And how do we get rid of some silly regulations so that people can see their provider even if they are located in a different state?
 We don’t have to break up the continuity of care.
 Some of this has to happen, but it’s the rules.

 We need to think about how to help people at the prevention stage, instead of the crisis stage, and think about what we as college campuses, in general, can be doing to support the culture on campuses.
 We should be teaching resilience, warning signs, ways to cope, and mental health skills like deep breathing as a course.